Legilibre/Legit.jl/README.md

 ## Example

-To convert all the legal codes:
+### Conversion of all the legal codes

+Generate the commits, sorted by code:

-    julia src/Legit.jl -d -e -m codes ../legi ../codes-juridiques-francais.git
+    julia src/Legit.jl -d -e -l 2020-12-31 -m codes ../legi ../codes-juridiques-francais.git

-To reorder the commits by dates et by messages:
+Reorder the commits by dates et by messages:

     julia src/LegitReorderCommits.jl ../codes-juridiques-francais.git